bparanj/rom/sixth_chapter.md

 p c.singleton_methods
 ```

 This prints [:drive].
-This does the same thing we did in previous step.
+This does the same thing we did in the previous step.

 ### Step 6